destrudos/UniversalMailServer/README.md

 ## TODO

 Safety first - presented security solutions aren't secure at all.
-Be carefull deploing this code with `{username:password}` stored as a list.
+Be carefull deploing this code with `{username:password}` stored as a dictionary.